Von Willebrand disease is divided into three categories – Type 1, Type 2 and Type 3. Type 2 VWD is itself divided into several sub-types.

 Type 1 VWD is the most common form, accounting for 75% of all cases of VWD.
 In Type 1 VWD, the von Willebrand factor (VWF) works normally, but there is not enough of it.

 Some people with Type 1 VWD have no symptoms at all until they experience a bad injury or an operation.
 Then, they could have serious bleeding.

 Others have mild symptoms such as:

-During their periods, some women with Type 1 VWD have heavy, abnormally long bleeding, called menorrhagia.
+During their periods, many women with Type 1 VWD have heavy, abnormally long bleeding, called menorrhagia.
 This can have a major effect on health and quality of life.

 Injuries and surgery can lead to severe bleeding even in this mild form of VWD.
 That’s why it’s important for people who think they might have VWD to get tested.

 Type 2 VWD is less common than Type 1.
 It represents 20-25% of all cases.